Yamagata Hanagasa Festival

 How was it?

-Lake Tokura and Dontsuki Uta.
-These two products are the result of workers working hard while praying for a rich harvest.
-Hanagasa Ondo, a dontsuki song, is a traditional culture that should continue to be passed down forever without dying out.
+Lake Tokura and the Dontsuki song.
+These two are the fruits of the efforts of workers who work hard while praying for a bountiful harvest.
+The Dontsuki song, Hanagasa Ondo, is a traditional culture that should continue to be passed down forever

 Yamagata Hanagasa Festival<Information>